![]() |

 self-esteem can be high in an unhealthy way.

 So what happened recently to make me aware of this so-called unhealthy variety of self esteem.
-Well, let's just say that I met someone who displayed many of the so-called symptoms of high self-esteem, namely:
+Well, let's just say that I met someone with many of the so-called symptoms of high self-esteem, namely:

 Message to that person (who shall remain unnamed):